BruceTraining/Claude-Agent-SDK/travel-agent-better/README.md

   SDK loads the transcript from the store and spawns the CLI with `--resume <session_id>`, so the subprocess fast-loads the prior context.

-No replay loop, no redundant API calls, no re-executed tools.
-See [`HANDOFF.md`](HANDOFF.md) for the design rationale and the alternatives that were considered.

 `InMemorySessionStore` is perfect for demos but loses all data when the process exits.
 For production you would implement the `SessionStore` protocol